22 Responses to 22 Creationist Misconceptions

 I had to look this up.
 At first, I didn't understand what this person might have thought the relevance of metamorphosis was to overall evolutionary theory.
 Could it be something about a rapid change in a single lifespan somehow translating to changes over generations?
 But I think I've found what the questioner was trying to get at.
-As in this article on Evolution News and Views, Evolving Metamorphosis: A Hopeless Task, I think the idea's supposed to be that metamorphosis is such a complex trait that there's no way it could have evolved through gradual evolution.
+As in this article on the misleadingly titled Evolution News and Views, Evolving Metamorphosis: A Hopeless Task, I think the idea's supposed to be that metamorphosis is such a complex trait that there's no way it could have evolved through gradual evolution.

 To be honest, this is an unanswered question in biology.
 No one is quite sure how metamorphosis evolved, but there are some ideas.
 Scientific American has a good summary in the article, How Did Insect Metamorphosis Evolve?.
 As you'd expect, full metamorphosis didn't appear overnight.
 The earliest insects didn't really undergo any metamorphosis.
 They emerged from their eggs looking just like miniature adults, and then grew larger with each consecutive molt.
 Insects like silverfish still develop this way.
 A little bit later, partial metamorphosis appeared.
 Insects that follow this developmental pattern hatch as nymphs that look similar to adult versions, but they're missing certain organs, such as wings, or genitals.
 Insects such as grasshoppers and dragonflies still develop this way.
 Only later yet did full metamorphosis evolve.
 This is the type of metamorphosis you see in flies and butterflies, where the newly hatched insects are worm-like larvae, which at some point enter a pupal stage where they transform into their adult forms.